|Robert Van de Graaff|

 Dec.
 20, 1864 - Confederate forces under General William Hardee evacuated Savannah, Ga. as Union General William T. Sherman continued his "March to the Sea."

 Dec.
-20, 1881 – Baseball Hall of Fame catcher, manager and executive Branch Rickey was born in Stockdale, Ohio.
+20, 1881 – National Baseball Hall of Fame catcher, manager and executive Branch Rickey was born in Stockdale, Ohio.
 He would go on to play for the St. Louis Browns and the New York Highlanders.
 He went on to manage the Browns and the St. Louis Cardinals.
+He was inducted into the Hall of Fame in 1967.

 Dec.
-20, 1883 – Confederate veteran Joseph R. Bass of Evergreen arrived in Caddo Mills, Texas.
+20, 1883 – Confederate veteran Joseph R. Bass of Evergreen, Ala. arrived in Caddo Mills, Texas.
 He’d moved to Caddo Mills from Jefferson, Texas, where he’d lived for about 18 years.
 He moved to Texas from Evergreen in December 1865, following the Civil War.

 Dec.
 20, 1900 – Major League Baseball catcher Charles Leo “Gabby” Hartnett was born in Woonsocket, R.I.
 He would go on to play for the Chicago Cubs and the New York Giants.
 He also managed the Cubs from 1938 to 1940.